lbelzile/longevity/README.md

   routines, tests
 - [x] Add empirical distribution function for `npelife` and `npsurv`
 - [x] Fix `npsurv` and add weighting argument to Cpp routine.
-- [ ] Remove/keep Kolmogorov-Smirnov test (depending on whether it makes
-  sense given null distribution)
+- [x] Remove Kolmogorov-Smirnov test (depending on whether it makes sense given null distribution)
-- [ ] Add plots of (local) hazards with delta-method based confidence intervals
-- [ ] likelihood ratio tests for changepoints
 - [ ] Change bootstrap procedure for Q-Q plots and other graphical diagnostics